On Campus Employers

-Training on how hiring departments may use Hawk Jobs is offered regularly.
-The training schedule is available on the My UWW page.
-Managers with questions or in need of individual training should feel free to contact Career & Leadership Development, whose staff is willing to help you learn about the resource.
+Training on how hiring on-campus departments may use Handshake to post on-campus jobs is offered periodically.
+Managers with questions or in need of individual training should feel free to contact Career Services at email@example.com or 262-472-1472.

 Required Training Topics for Student Employees